A Guide to Tribal Colleges and Scholarships for Native Americans

 A fellowship typically awards a student money for college in return for service or work in a specific field.
 Students may need to get a job in a specific area or spend time volunteering in return for their funds.
 Some Native American fellowships to consider include:

-• American Indian Graduate Center Fellowship Program.
-This program usually awards between $500 and $5,000 to students pursuing graduate degrees in specific fields.
-This grant application is due June 1.
+- American Indian Graduate Center Fellowship Program.
+This program typically grants students pursuing graduate degrees in specific fields with awards ranging from $500 to $5,000.
+The application deadline for this grant is June 1.

-• Frances C. Allen Fellowship for Women of American Indian Heritage.
-This fellowship is offered through The Newberry, an independent Chicago research library.
-Applications are due December 15, and students must be studying a field of interest to the library’s collections.
+- Frances C. Allen Fellowship for Women of American Indian Heritage. he fellowship is provided by The Newberry, an independent Chicago research library.
+Make sure to submit your application by December 15, and your field of study should align with the library’s collections.

-• Native American Residency Fellowship at the Vermont Studio Center.
-This fellowship generally provides a one-month residency, including room and board, a studio, and $500 for travel, for Native American visual artists who wish to study at the Vermont Studio Center.
-Applications are due February 15.
+- Native American Residency Fellowship at the Vermont Studio Center.
+The fellowship typically offers a one-month residency, which includes room and board, a studio, and $500 for travel expenses, to Native American visual artists who want to study at the Vermont Studio Center.
+Applications are due in the fall.

-• AISES Scholarships.
-The AISES typically partners with several businesses and non profits to provide STEM scholarships to Native American students.
-Scholarship amounts and deadlines vary based on the program chosen.
+- AISES Scholarships.
+AISES often collaborates with various businesses and non-profits to offer STEM scholarships to Native American students.
+The scholarship amounts and application deadlines vary depending on the chosen program.

 Financial Aid for Native American Students